-- ❖ Hence, the primary function of case-marking in Kimaragang Dusun and Lundayeh is to indicate information about the grammatical function (and semantic role) of the pronominal argument within the voice system. - ❖ In Kelabit, NOM pronouns are also used for subjects and GEN pronouns for non-subject actors: - (8) Kelabit Voice Alternations - a.
-Actor Voice (AV)
+- ❖ Hence, the primary function of case-marking in Kimaragang Dusun and Lundayeh is to indicate information about the grammatical function (and semantic role) of the pronominal argument within the voice system. - ❖ Since GEN pronouns are used for actors in clauses with an undergoer subject or pivot, they are similar to ERGATIVE case-marking. - ❖ In Kelabit, however, NOM pronouns are used for both subject (actor) and object (undergoer) in AV clauses: - (4) Kelabit - a.
+Actor Voice b.
+Actor Voice